umarhassan-mitodl/21l.002x-spring-2012/content/pages/assignments/_index.md

 For each essay, pick one of the questions and respond to it in an essay of 7-8 pages.
 Make sure to have a thesis, and to flesh out your argument and support it with examples from the text.
 Refer to the "Advice for Writing" section for guidelines.

 Papers must be submitted in a 12-type font (preferably Times New Roman or Arial); your essays must also be double-spaced.
-Use the MLA guidelines for citation (For more on the MLA format, see [MLA Formatting and Style Guide](http://owl.english.purdue.edu/owl/resource/747/01/)).
+Use the MLA guidelines for citation (For more on the MLA format, see {{% resource_link "4705a2af-d9a7-4154-b1e4-975f492431ec" "MLA Formatting and Style Guide" %}}).

 For essays 1 and 2, you have **two** days to decide if you'd like to revise your essay, after it is returned.
 You will then have a week to submit your revision.
 You **must** revise at least one of your first two papers.